 Almost all of Mauritania today is desert – somewhere desolate, somewhere – with some plants, lakes, and animals.

-In earlier times the nature here was less harsh, great cultures developed.
+In earlier times nature here was less harsh, and great cultures developed.
 People from those times have left countless cliff paintings and etchings, megaliths, and abandoned towns.

 Africa is home to more than the Cradle of Humankind.
 It was the core of the ancient supercontinent Pangaea and comprises some of the oldest and most extraordinary geology on planet Earth.
 This detailed and colorful book features 44 of the continent’s most spectacular and interesting ‘geosites’, from Table Mountain in the south to the eroded necks and plugs of the Hoggar region in Algeria.

 When Peter Hudson set off for Mauritania, he knew it only as a big blank space on a map of Africa.
 Traveling from the capital, Nouakchott, hardly more than a desert encampment, he found among the oases and ancient caravan towns a people in harmony with their harsh surroundings.